Ranarrr/rAntiCheat/README.md

 # rAntiCheat v1.7

-**This mod and it's code exists purely for inspiration now, should not be used in a server.**
+**This mod and it's code exists purely for inspiration now, the mod itself should not be used in a server.**

 Advanced anticheat for Hide'n'Seek mod in CS 1.6. https://github.com/Ranarrr/rAntiCheat

+**NB!!**
+This uses the mdb Ban System.
+You can change the way bans are handled, so instead of amx_mban you would use amx_ban, but you need to change the parameters for the command.

 # Includes:
 - Strafe helper detections ( 8 methods )